WD-planets/AstroToolkit/docs/Tutorial/Tutorial_data_fetching.rst

 We have now seen an example of a data query, but this is only one of many kinds of data that can be fetched through ATK.
 Below is a full list of the various kinds of query and the data structures that they return:

 - data query, returns a :class:`DataStruct <AstroToolkit.Data.dataquery.DataStruct>`
-- photometry ('phot') query, returns a :class:`DataStruct <AstroToolkit.Data.dataquery.DataStruct>`
-- bulk photometry ('bulkphot') query, returns a :class:`DataStruct <AstroToolkit.Data.dataquery.DataStruct>`
+- bulk data ('bulkdata') query, returns a :class:`DataStruct <AstroToolkit.Data.dataquery.DataStruct>`
 - reddening query, returns a :class:`DataStruct <AstroToolkit.Data.dataquery.DataStruct>`
 - image query, returns an :class:`ImageStruct <AstroToolkit.Data.imagequery.ImageStruct>`
 - lightcurve query, returns a :class:`LightcurveStruct <AstroToolkit.Data.lightcurvequery.LightcurveStruct>`